Applications for Summer and Fall 2020 available

 The Auburn Plainsman is seeking creative and enterprising Auburn student journalists who want to work for one of the most decorated student newspapers in the country.
 You do not have to be a journalism major, nor do you have to have previous writing or reporting experience.

-As Auburn University’s established student news organization, The Auburn Plainsman is dedicated to serve as the primary news and information source for Auburn University’s student, staff and administrative population.
+As Auburn University’s official student newspaper, the principle mission of The Auburn Plainsman is to serve as the primary print and digital news and information source for Auburn University’s student, staff and administrative population.

 The Auburn Plainsman is dedicated to: